 Mr. Ni Haohua

-Mr. Ni established the Landgent Group in 1996 and has been President of the group ever since.
-Landgent Group has diversified interests in the areas of education, services for senior citizens, real estate, fixed asset management, and city investment and operations.
-The Landgent Group has programs in many areas of China including Beijing, Shan Dong, Zhejiang, and Hainan.
+Mr. Ni established the YueCheng Group in 1996 and has been President of the group ever since.
+YueCheng Group has diversified interests in the areas of education, services for senior citizens, real estate, asset management, and city investment and operations.
+YueCheng Group has programs in many areas of China including Beijing, Shan Dong, Zhejiang, and Hainan.

 Working with colleagues from within the school, along with other educational experts, Mr. Ni finalized the school philosophy and personally directed every stage of campus design and construction.
 He also advocated the school philosophy to governors, embassy officials, and entrepreneurial friends.
 All this laid a solid foundation for the smooth opening of the school.